Sage-Bionetworks/synapsePythonClient/docs/explanations/domain_models_of_synapse.md

 work together and what their purpose is.

 ## Entity
-Any distinct item in Synapse that has its own Synapse ID, including a Project, Folder, File, Wiki, Dataset, and View, among other items.
+Any distinct item in Synapse that has its own Synapse ID, including a project, folder, file, wiki, dataset, and view, among other items.

 Synapse entities are identified by a unique identifier called a Synapse ID, or synID.
 The synID is represented by the prefix “syn” followed by numbers (for example, syn12345678).
 This identifier can be used to refer to a specific entity on the web and through the programmatic clients.